allendolgonos/shopify-backend-intern-challenge/README.md

 Load an example item: Click on the "Load Example Item" button.
 ## How It Works
 ### Storage
 All items that a user creates is stored in a JSON file in the project directory instead of a SQLite database as appending the data to a database would add unneccesary complexity for this project.
 Anytime a user makes a change (creating, deleting, editing, etc.) the file is automatically updated.
-The application will automatically read previously saved data and load it in, allowing you to start and stop the program without losing any of you data.
+The application will automatically read previously saved data and load it in, allowing you to start and stop the program without losing any of your data.

 The window uses the [load event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) to trigger a request to [http://127.0.0.1:5000/loadItems](http://127.0.0.1:5000/loadItems) which triggers the backend to return the list of saved items back to the user.
 ### Communication Between Frontend And Backend